3 Vaccines Get Emergency Approval For Children. Zycov-D, Corbevax, Covaxin Get DCGI Green Signal | Details Here

 New Delhi: In a major boost to India’s COVID-19 vaccination drive, the Drugs Controller General of India (DCGI) on Tuesday granted emergency use authorization to three vaccines— Bharat Biotech’s Covaxin, Cadila’s Zycov-D, and Biological E Limited’s Corbevax for children between the age of 5-12 years, 6-12 years and above 12 respectively.
-As of now, India has not begun vaccinating children below 15 years.
 For the unversed, the country started inoculating children in the 12-14 age group against Covid on March 16.
 “If children are safe, the country is safe.
 It makes me really happy to announce that from March 16, children in (the) 12-14 age group can get vaccinated against Covid,” health minister Mansukh Mandaviya had tweeted, announcing the government’s decision to expand COVID-19 vaccination for 12-13 years and 13-14 years.Also Read - Coronavirus Vaccine For Kids: Covaxin Gets DCGI Approval For Emergency Use in Children Between 6 to 12 Years

+Similarly, the world’s first DNA-plasmid-based vaccine ZyCoV-D has received emergency-use authorisation from the DCGI for use in adolescents 12 years old and above.
 DNA-Plasmid-based ZyCoV-D will be a three-dose vaccine and is to be administered intradermally through a needle-free injection system (NFIS).
 It can be stored at two to four degrees Celsius and does not require cold chains, making transportation to the remotest parts of the country easy.
-Also Read - Haryana Covid: Khattar Govt Decides to Provide Free Booster Doses to All Aged 18-59

 The vaccine candidate has been supported by the National Biopharma Mission (NBM) under the aegis of the Biotechnology Industry Research Assistance Council (BIRAC), a PSU under the Department of Biotechnology.